Parthgaba/job-portal-api/README.md

 ### Usability of this Project

 1. Home Page
-    a.
-All the ‘OPEN’ jobs.
+    - All the ‘OPEN’ jobs.

 2. Recruiter side:
-    a.
-Signup
+    - Signup
-    b.
-Login
+    - Login
-    c.
-Post a job
+    - Post a job
-    d.
-List candidates who applied to a job.
+    - List candidates who applied to a job.
-    e.
-Reject or accept a candidate.
+    - Reject or accept a candidate.
-    f.
-Accepting a candidate at the end of vacancies available should change the status of job as ‘CLOSED’.
+    - Accepting a candidate at the end of vacancies available should change the status of job as ‘CLOSED’.
-    g.
-Profile
+    - Profile
-    h. update
+    - update
-    i. delete account
+    - delete account
-    j. see a candidate
+    - see a candidate
-    k.
-See posted Jobs
+    - See posted Jobs

 3. Candidate side:
     a.
 Signup